TypeFox/monaco-languageclient/docs/introduction.md

 - Rich VSCode services integration
 - Ability to use VSCode Web extensions

-This is the recommended mode for _most_ use cases.
-If you're not sure which mode to use, start with the extended mode.
+This is best for applications that want to provide VSCode-like functionality in the browser.

-**Best for**: Applications that want VSCode-like functionality in the browser.
+_This is the recommended mode for most use cases._ If you're not sure which mode to use, start with the extended mode.

 ### Classic Mode